ollym/toolkit/README.md

 # ECMA5 Multi-Purpose Javascript Toolkit

 ## As of 1.5.0 and to the future!
-Many people requested JSToolkit to be available to the browser.
-I had until now been very specific that I wanted to focus on development for ECMA5 platforms and not be restricted by browser limitations, especially with Object notations and descriptors.
-However I had a look through some es5-shim libraries and decided to take the plunge and write a fully compatible toolkit library that works on the browser and brings ECMA5 goodness to it.
-Of course there are some things which you simply can't patch up.
-But as long as you follow these rules, you should never go wrong:

-Every time you use a JSToolkit Object.* method on an object, you must assume it has been tampered with.
-The reality is that JSToolkit creates a property called `__ownPropertyDescriptors__` and `__proto__` which holds descriptor information for that object's own properties.
-This is used internally by JSToolkit in all it's processing methods.
-However in legacy browsers these methods will be made enumerable which is disastrous for many applications, for this reason if you follow these rules you should remain file:
+JSToolkit brings EMCA5 to the browser!
+Object descriptors configurable, enumerable and writable are now all supported in browsers like IE5.5 and IE6.
+However to make use of descriptors you must follow these simple rules:

-1. delete object['prop'] => Object.remove(object, 'prop'); // Use this if you want to respect the descriptor configurable
+1. delete object['prop'] => Object.remove(object, 'prop');      // Respect the descriptor `configurable`
-2. object['foo'] = 'bar' => Object.value(object, 'foo', 'bar'); // Use this if you want to respect the descriptor writable
+2. object['foo'] = 'bar' => Object.value(object, 'foo', 'bar'); // Respect the descriptor `writable`
-3. for (key in object)   => Object.forEach(object, function(key, value) { });
+3. for (key in object)   => Object.forEach(object, function(key, value) { }); // Respect the descriptor `enumerable`

-And keep clear of:

-    Object.prototype.__ownPropertyDescriptors__
-    Object.prototype.__proto__

-They're mine!

-Once you're finished with JSToolkit processing, a simple call to Object.purify() will clean the object up to get rid of all our rubbish inside it.
+JSToolkit doesn't touch the Object.prototype namespace so you should never have to worry about running into trouble when serialising objects or sending objects to other libraries.

 ## Goals & Features
 The JS Toolkit has very specific goals - as to not re-invent the wheel.
 They go as follows: